kubernetes/cloud-provider-openstack/docs/using-manila-provisioner.md

 Parameters `os-authURL` and `os-region` are required for both user and trustee authentication.

-Optionally, you can also supply a custom certificate via `os-certAuthority` secret parameter (PEM file contents).
+Optionally, you can supply a custom certificate via `os-certAuthority` secret parameter (PEM file contents).
 By default, the usual TLS verification is performed.
-To override this behaviour and accept insecure certificates, set `os-TLSInsecure: "true"` (optional, defaults to `false`).
+To override this behaviour and accept insecure certificates, set `os-TLSInsecure` to `true` (optional, defaults to `false`).

+**User authentication**

-The recommended way to create a Secret manifest with OpenStack credentials is following:
+The easiest way to create a Secret manifest with OpenStack user credentials is following:
 ```bash
 $ cd examples/manila-provisioner
 $ ./generate-secrets.sh -n my-manila-secrets | ./filter-secrets.sh > secrets.yaml
 $ kubectl create -f secrets.yaml
 ```
-- `generate-secrets.sh` will read OpenStack variables from the environment and generate a Secrets manifest.
-It can also parse OpenRC file.
+- `generate-secrets.sh` will read OpenStack credentials from the environment variables and generate a Secrets manifest.
+It can also parse an OpenRC file.
 Please consult the `-h` option for more details.
-- `filter-secrets.sh` will filter duplicate fields: `*ID` fields will take precedence over `*Name` ones (e.g. `os-projectID` will be chosen over `os-projectName`) - otherwise `gophercloud` would report errors.
+- `filter-secrets.sh` will filter duplicate fields: `*ID` fields will take precedence over `*Name` ones (e.g. `os-projectID` will be chosen over `os-projectName`).

-In order to reference the Secret object from Storage Class parameters `osSecretName` and `osSecretNamespace` need to be filled in.

-Available Secret fields: `os-authURL`, `os-userID`, `os-userName`, `os-password`, `os-projectID`, `os-projectName`, `os-domainID`, `os-domainName`, `os-region`
+Required parameters:

+- `os-password` and either `os-userID` or `os-userName`
+- either `os-projectID` or `os-projectName`
+- either `os-domainID` or `os-domainName`

+**Trustee authentication**

+Requires `os-trustID`, `os-trusteeID` and `os-trusteePassword`.

 ### Adding a new Share backend
 1. (optional) Add struct fields to `.../manila/shareoptions/backend.go` with appropriate field tags